 | Referral | 4,800 | 4.3% | 0.40% |

-Organic search converts 19 times better than paid social.
-Email converts 15 times better.
-The store was buying half its sessions at the worst conversion rate and using those losses to mask the strength of its organic and email traffic.
+Organic converts 19x better than paid social, email 15x better.
+The store was buying half its sessions at the worst CVR in the mix, using those losses to mask the strength of organic and email.

 | Funnel Step | Mobile | Desktop | Gap |